-- Youth in DFPS foster care who are at least 16 and likely to remain in care until 18; or - Youth who aged out of DFPS foster care but have not yet turned 21; or - Youth who were adopted from DFPS foster care after turning age 16 and are not yet 21; or - Youth who enter Permanency Care Assistance after age 16; or - Youth who are in the custody of the Texas Juvenile Justice Department (formerly TJPC) and are in a Title IV-E placement when turning age 18; or - Tribal youth or young adults in tribal foster care; or

-The above eligible students who move out of state to attend school and were originally enrolled in ETV in Texas.
+- Youth in DFPS foster care who are at least 16 and likely to remain in care until 18, or are in extended foster care; or - Youth who aged out of DFPS foster care but have not yet turned 23; or - Youth who were adopted from DFPS foster care after turning age 16 and are not yet 23; or - Youth who enter Permanency Care Assistance after turning age 16 and are not yet age 23; or - Youth who are in the custody of the Texas Juvenile Justice Department (formerly TJPC) or under the jurisdiction of a local juvenile probation department and were receiving Title IV-E foster care payments the day before turning age 18 and who are not yet age 23; or - Tribal youth or young adults in tribal foster care and who are not yet age 23; or - The above eligible students who move out of state to attend school and were originally enrolled in ETV in Texas and who are not yet age 23. - The above eligible students cannot receive ETV funds for more than 5 years (whether or not consecutive).
+Texas defines 5 years as 15 semesters.

-ETV program participation requirements-Students must apply for and be approved for ETV before his or her 21st birthday, meet school enrollment requirements, and be enrolled in at least 6 semester hours in an accredited or pre-accredited public or private, non-profit program/institution that:
+ETV program participation requirements-Students must apply for and be approved for ETV, meet school enrollment requirements, and be enrolled in at least 6 semester hours in an accredited or pre-accredited public or private, non-profit program/institution that: